-The Devonport Air Monitoring Satation is the the fourth NEPM station to be established in Tasmania.
+The Devonport Air Monitoring Station is the fourth NEPM station to be established in Tasmania.
 A suitable location in Devonport was identified in 2011.
-Preliminary installation work commenced in late 2012 and the station, containing reference PM10 and PM2.5 instruments and an indicative dustrack (optical particle counter) to measure indicative PM2.5. , commenced live operation in early 2013.
+Preliminary installation work commenced in late 2012 and the station, containing reference PM10 and PM2.5 instruments and an indicative dustrak (optical particle counter) to measure indicative PM2.5 commenced live operation in early 2013.

-The plots below show unvalidated TEOM raw particluates data from the Devonport air station for today and yesterday.
+The plots below show unvalidated TEOM raw particulates data from the Devonport air station for today and yesterday.
+Real-time dustrak data for Devonport can be found

 Today's unvalidated air quality data from Devonport air station